dalaing/cofun/blog/posts/pairing_and_io.md

 run :: IO ()
 run = pairEffect (\_ r -> r) (mkCoAdder 10 0) consoleAdder
 ```
-and we'll be able to interact with it productively.
+and we'll be able to interact with it productively, despite the fact that `consoleAdder` doesn't terminate.

 # Effects in the interpreter